What is your worship service like?

 We are a proud congregation descended from the German Reformed stream of the United Church of Christ–a progressive, protestant denomination of 1.1 million members and 5,100 congregations around the United States and abroad.
 We claim the faith of the historic church expressed in ancient creeds and reclaimed in the basic insights of the Protestant reformers.
 We affirm the responsibility of each church in each generation to claim and live its faith in everything we do and say.
 We look to the Word of God in the Scriptures and to the presence and power of the Holy Spirit to work its creative and redemptive will in our lives.
 With that, each congregation is different from all the others, and we at Wentz's UCC celebrate that difference.
 We are theologically and spiritually a diverse congregation with all parts of the spectrum represented.
 Want to know more about the UCC?
 Check out www.ucc.org.

 How do I become a member?

 Worship with us for a while.
 You'll know when you're ready to join.
-When you are, just tell Pastor Tony, "I'm ready".
+When you are, just tell us "I'm ready".
 New member classes to help deepen contacts and connections with new friends and a new home are offered periodically throughout the year.